Hi-Angel/notes-backup/vmware.md

 ## Sharing a disk between VMs (aka active/active, active/passive)

 The first VM would be created as usual.
 Then for other VMs, in settings/`Add new device` instead of "Hard disk" gotta chose a "Existing Hard disk", and chose a datastore path to an existing disk.
+Also set *(both in the original and "existing" disks; ESXi might not allow changing them for "original" though so you'd have to re-create)*:

+* `Type` → `Thick Provision Eager Zeroed`
+* `Sharing` → `Multi-writer`
+* `Disk Mode` → `Independnet - Persistent`

+In absence of these 3 options various problems gonna arise, such as unable to power on the VM with `Failed to lock the file`.
+These options have been used for years in a company, so once I realized it doesn't work without them, I didn't dig further.

 # API